fergaljoconnor/fergaljoconnor.github.io_dev/content/post/zero_v.md

 }
 ```

-A major problem with this implementation as it stands is that don't have a guarantee that members of the collection implement IntOp.
-So we'll need a marker trait showing that all the members of a collection implement IntOp.
+A major problem with this implementation as it stands is that there's no guarantee that members of the collection implement IntOp.
+So we'll need a marker trait that can prove they do.

 ```Rust
 trait IntOpCollection {}